 Soft Sync

-FM input with level control
+Linear Freq.
+Modulation input with level control.

 Pulse Width Modulation both internally controlled and externally controllable.